Universal82/Universal82/README.md

 # Intro
 I am Universal82, or Moss Mayfly, if you prefer my real name.
-I do program commissions!
-[Link to the target section](#moss-comissions) I prefer working in Rust mostly, but I have history in C++ and Python, though it's been some time since I've worked with them.
+I do program [commissions](#moss-comissions)!
+I prefer working in Rust mostly, but I have history in C++ and Python, though it's been some time since I've worked with them.

 # Working On
 I'm working on a few projects right now: